maegul/zekell_sqlite/notes.md

     - running and timing queries
       + Probably just use `zekell` CLI with `q` search machinery.
     - Setting up and tearing down notes
+* [ ] Run performance tests on a subset of wikipedia after scraping (maybe scrape n notes from philosophy) ... maybe just take the introductions of each page only.
+  - Wikipedia's database is available for download [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download)
+  - _Simple English wikipedia_ [available from here](https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia) might be a good bet ... whole wiki database is approx ~200MB.
+This also appears to be `XML` format, so no need for `mysql`

 * [X] Allow for fuzzy search over note ids??